 Fig. 11: The demographic Transition Source: Henslin, (2009).
-Page 396 model.
+Page 396

+Using past birth and death rate statistics over a long period of time for a number of developed countries, a model has been developed called the demographic transition model.
 It suggests that all countries pass through similar population stages, as seen in Figure 11.
 After fluctuating high birth and death rates in stage 1, death rates fall because of better medical care and improved food production.
 With birth rates fairly constant, the fall in the death rate results in a rapid population increase in stage 2 of the model.
 In stage 3, birth rates also fall because of family planning and the desire for more material possessions instead of children.
 In stage 4, birth and death rates level out.
-According to this model, this sequence of change should apply to low economically developed countries as they become industrialised and standards of living should rise just as they did in the past for many developed countries (Lines, Bolwell and Norman, 1997).
+According to this model, this sequence of change should apply to low economically developed countries as they did in the past for many developed countries (Lines, Bolwell and Norman, 1997).
 The model assumes that all countries will become industrialised and experience a fall in the death rate in stage 2.